YOUTH GROUP GAME FOR EASTER: NEW LIFE

 SMALL GROUP DISCUSSION QUESTIONS

-How is your life different because of the gift Jesus gave you?
+- How is your life different or not different because of Jesus?

 Looking for youth ministry curriculum?
 Check out the…

 Liked this Easter game?
-You’ll also like this blog post:
+You’ll also like this article:

 How to Make the Easter Message Stick